chauff/cse1500-web-transcripts/README.md

 ## Assignments & assessment

-There are six assignments in total.
+There are six assignments in this course in total.

 Assignments are worked on in **teams of 2 students**. *We do not allow larger teams; we do not allow teams of 1*.